fastfetch-cli/fastfetch-wiki/Format-String-Guide.md

 * **Return Values:** A `return` statement is required to pass the final string result back to the Fastfetch module.
 If `nil` is returned (or implicitly omitted), the entire module's output is skipped.
 * **Parameters:** Module-specific variables are passed via variable arguments (`...`).
 You can assign them to local variables for better readability.
 * **State Sharing:** The Lua interpreter instance is **shared across all modules**, allowing you to store data in one module and access it in another.
+* **Preloading:** `general.preload.lua` runs a script as soon as the config is read, before any module runs.
+It is where you load a file of your own helpers, so that their functions are available to every module.
+See *Preloading Shared Code* below.
+* **No `require`:** fastfetch does not open Lua's `package` library, so a script cannot pull in a module by name.
+It also means nothing in a config file can load a `.so` / `.dll`.
+Use `dofile` or `loadfile` with a path to load your own code.
 * **Debugging:** A `json_encode(table, is_pretty)` helper function is injected into the Lua environment to easily dump and inspect available variables.
 * **Requirements:** Supports Lua 5.3 through 5.5 (Lua 5.1 and LuaJIT are **not** supported).
 The Lua version is auto-detected at build time and can be verified using `fastfetch --list-features`.